dave2k77/fractional-calculus-library/docs/user_guide.rst

    # Create Caputo fractional integral
    result = caputo_integral(x, f(x), alpha)

 **Note**: Weyl and Hadamard integrals are available but require specific implementations.
-For now, use Riemann-Liouville and Caputo integrals which are fully implemented.
+For now, use Riemann-Liouville and Caputo integrals which are implemented.

 Special Functions
 ~~~~~~~~~~~~~~~~